DouglasUrner/CS-Careers/README.md

 # CS-Careers

-Planning &amp; resources for CS / IT Career Night
+Planning & resources for CS / IT Career Night

+## Overview

+Since many of our classes are one semester long, we use this event, in part, to have a end-of-course event for the first semester classes.